Earth DayECOSYSTEMEnvironment

 • Encourage people to stop using single-use plastic to minimize plastic waste debris in the region.

 The coral reef system at Coral Triangle acts as the backbone of the world’s total coral reefs.
-Hence, we need to stop polluting the triangle region to save coral reefs.
+Hence, we need to stop polluting the Triangle region to save coral reefs.
 Understand your responsibility and act accordingly to be an active participant.

 Leave a Reply